 Pod A converts an existing surface parking area into a more dense, multi-use part of the site.
 A new parking structure is proposed with a residential wrap screen.
-Given the significant grade change along Willow Drive and the interior street being a service alley for trash and deliveries, no building pass-through shall be required on Pod A; however, a public outdoor amenity space will be provided in lieu of the building pass-through along Willow Drive.
+Given the significant grade change along Willow Drive and the interior street being a service lane for trash and deliveries, no maximum building width shall be required on Pod A; however, a public Outdoor Amenity Space will be provided along Willow Drive.

 - Building A:

 - ±250 units Residential

-- ±8,000 SF Retail, including 5,000 SF of incubator retail
+- ±8,000 SF Retail, including

+5,000 SF of incubator retail

 - 2 private resident amenity courtyards

 - Parking Structure: Parking spaces for covered retail parking + multifamily residents/ guests

 - Outdoor Amenity Space